composewell/streamly/docs/Developer/Data.Scanl.md

 This represents a uni-directional pipe, we can represent it using a data type UniPipe.

-## Streaming Types
+## Pipes

-Unfold: injectible state stream generation
-Stream: opaque state stream

-Rescan: injectible state transducer
-Scan: opaque state transducer

-Pipe: Combination of Rescan and Unfold
+Pipe: Arbitrary consumption and producer modes

 unfoldAccum/concatMapAccum is a restricted Pipe: it has the fixed rhythm of consuming one input and unfolding/concatenating its